Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/tutorial-manage-disks.md

 ## <a name="vm-disk-types"></a>Tipos de disco de VM

-O Azure fornece dois tipos de discos, standard e Premium.
+A Azure fornece dois tipos de discos, standard e Premium.

 ### <a name="standard-disk"></a>Disco Standard